input-output-hk/cardano-shell/docs/Document.md

  # `cardano-shell` overview

-`cardano-shell` is an thin interface which brings all the other modules working together and makes sure that they have the required resources (configuration, exception handling, monitoring, logging, ...).
+`cardano-shell` is an thin layer which brings all the other modules working together and makes sure that they have the required resources (configuration, exception handling, monitoring, logging, ...).